 (6) Close the whole or any part of the institution or the functions thereof.

 I. A decision to reduce, expand, consolidate or close the whole or any part of the institution may include fiscal allocations, departments, programs, and/or infrastructure.
-In accordance with its adopted policies and procedures and in the event of a reduction, expansion, consolidation or closure of the whole or any part of the institution, the Commission on Higher Education will proceed with action based on the recommendations of appropriate agency committees of the Commission on Higher Education.
+In accordance with its adopted policies and procedures and in the event of a reduction, expansion, consolidation or closure of the whole or any part of the institution, the Commission on Higher Education will proceed with action based on the recommendations of appropriate committees of the Commission on Higher Education.

-J. The institution will be provided the opportunity to be heard at a public hearing called by the Commission on Higher Education The public hearing will be held no earlier than thirty days after presentation of the report.
+J. The Commission on Higher Education will present its decision as a preliminary report, following which the institution will have the opportunity to respond at a public hearing called by the Commission on Higher Education.
+The public hearing will be held no earlier than thirty days after presentation of the report.

-, held at least thirty days after notification by the Commission on Higher Education, to address the Commission on Higher Education’s preliminary decision before a final report is issued.

 K. Upon receipt of testimony at such hearing, and pursuant to any other research or inquiries it deems appropriate, the Commission on Higher Education will report its findings and final decision to the institution’s respective boards, as applicable, the President Pro Tempore of the Senate, the Speaker of the House of Representatives, and the Governor.